About Us | Chapters I Advertising

 I see disaster response as a calling that I am privileged to hear.
 I applied to this committee to aide in making disaster response training available to our professionals and to inform on how to be of service when disaster strikes.

-The function of the Crisis Response Education and Resource Committee is to provide information and trainings to CAMFT members about disaster mental health and crisis response related resources, to oversee the Association's participation in the California Disaster Mental Health Coalition, and to encourage members to develop relationships with response organizations and agencies that have a need for disaster mental health services in their local community.
+The purpose and responsibilities of the Crisis Response Education and Resource Committee is to provide information and trainings to CAMFT members about disaster mental health and crisis response related resources, to oversee the Association's participation in the California Disaster Mental Health Coalition, and to encourage members to develop relationships with response organizations and agencies that have a need for disaster mental health services in their local community.
 For Committee Description Click Here.

 In response to the 1989 Loma Prieta earthquake in the San Francisco Bay Area the Marin County Chapter of CAMFT formed their Disaster Mental Health Response Team and began training their members in crisis response.
 Following the 9-11 terrorist attacks CAMFT leadership consulted with the Marin County Chapter and the Trauma Response Network Task Force was formed to assess the training needs of the CAMFT membership.
 In September 2008 the CAMFT Board supported the Task Force recommendation to establish the Trauma Response Network (TRN) Committee to prepare members for community service following a crisis.

-The TRN Committee established the CAMFT in the Eye of the Storm - Disaster Mental Health course and identified the American Red Cross Disaster Mental Health Foundation and the International Critical Incident Stress Foundation CISM Group Crisis Intervention as required trainings to give participants the unique knowledge and skills necessary to provide safe, effective service to the community in the aftermath of a disaster or crisis and to receive the TRN Training Certificate of Completion.
+The TRN Committee established the CAMFT In the Eye of the Storm - Disaster Mental Health course and identified the American Red Cross Disaster Mental Health Foundations and the International Critical Incident Stress Foundation CISM Group Crisis Intervention as required trainings to give participants the unique knowledge and skills necessary to provide safe, effective service to the community in the aftermath of a disaster or crisis and to receive the TRN Training Certificate of Completion.
 Local Chapters designated TRN Chapter Coordinators to encourage interest and training in disaster response.